 It’s no secret that Wichita is making huge strides to prevent and combat Human Trafficking – join the fight!
 Make your daily purchases count by partnering with Dillon’s and Amazon Smile to donate to ICT SOS every time you buy.
 Adults can attend a 3-month training (reading, classes discussion groups) and volunteer, while teens are encouraged to apply to join the High School & College Advisory Board.
 If you’re looking for a smaller commitment, financial contributions, donations for Fresh Start bags and volunteers for the annual Race for Freedom 5k are always needed!

 Your donations help support new families as they adapt to their new environment and prepare for the cold and wind of their first Kansas winter!
 All donations will be collected and distributed through the IRC.
-For more information please contact [email protected]

 There are several opportunities with the Kansas Food Bank.
 You can donate monetarily, gift food on your own as a family any time by dropping it off yourself, or you can sponsor a food drive (they’re happy to pick up donations that are collected).
 You can find all of the details on their website.
 Another option is to volunteer your time either by sorting donations in their warehouse or helping with their Food 4 Kids program that packs weekend carriers with food for chronically hungry children.
 Again, all of the details and the policies for volunteering can be found on the Kansas Food Bank website.
 Volunteers must be at least 8 years old.

 You can donate monetarily (and see exactly how many people your donation feeds) or donate items they’re always in need of including food, clothing, bedding, and hygiene items.
 Find a list of their most critical needs here.

 The Lord’s Diner requires around 70 volunteers a day to prepare and serve their nightly meal.
 Contact them to check available volunteer opportunities and get signed up for a day that works for you!
 They do require a food handler’s card.